saucelabs/sauce-docs/docs/testrunner-toolkit/bundling.md

 saucectl run
 ```

-### Set NPM packages in config.yml
+### Set NPM Packages in `config.yml`

 You can hardcode a list of NPM packages you wish to have installed in your sauce config yml.
-[See documentation](configuration#npm)
+[See documentation](/testrunner-toolkit/configuration#npm)